glaParaBio/apollo-synteny-example/docs/load_local_apollo.md

 ```

 Add evidence tracks.
 First get the ID of the assemblies, then assign the GFF,
-syntheny and ISOseq files to the corresponding assembly IDs.
+synteny and ISOseq files to the corresponding assembly IDs.

 ```